-The decision of the application will be communicated to the parent/guardian via email and the service provider via the EY HIVE.
-Where support is approved the communication will also provide details of the basis on which the additional capitation is being approved, i.e. the type of support which should be provided on foot of the additional capitation (see 9.7), supervision arrangements etc., taking into account any views expressed by the parent/guardian or service provider.
+The decision of the application will be communicated to the parent/guardian/carer via email and the service provider via the EY HIVE.
+Where support is approved the communication will also provide details of the basis on which the additional capitation is being approved, i.e. the type of support which should be provided on foot of the additional capitation (see 9.7).
+The views of parents/guardians are considered prior to decision being made.